-The story is set in the mid-1980’s.
+The story is set in the late 1980’s.
 Fiona is the story’s narrator.
-She’s in her early 20’s, a ballet dancer, but only at the amateur level.
-She’s on her third year of “finishing up college,” and Dad has instructed her to “get a job—one that pays, not just that ballet of yours.”
-A bitter conflict with her sister, as well, has galvanized her to get as far away as she can.
+She’s in her early 20’s, a lifelong ballet dancer, having finished up college, instructed by Dad to “get a job—a real one, not just dancing.”
+A bitter conflict with her sister galvanizes her to get as far away as she can.

 Provincial Gabon, in Central Africa, is far indeed.

 Here’s the opening chapter of the novel.
 Let me know if you enjoy it, because now the question floating around in my mind, like the mind of every writer with a handful of shelved novels, is, “Should I self-publish it? “ It’s not a decision I plan to rush.
 But for the time being, it’s nice to air out Black Ivory Soul once again, take a peek at it all, and what better place to post the opening chapter than my blog?
 So thank you, reader, for humoring me!
 [Admin’s update in January 2015.
 Decision made and announced HERE: My “Africa” novel, now titled, A Dancer’s Guide to Africa, will be published in Oct 2018, the third novel to be published by Classical Girl Press.

 Clicking on the link just below will display the text in a clean, pretty pdf style.
 Or read on, below, for the WordPress-formatted version (= ugly).

 A DANCER’S GUIDE TO AFRICA – a novel